 Green Bean Casserole From Scratch

 So here you have it.
 My kitchen-tested, family-approved recipe for Green Bean Casserole From Scratch.
 And you know what?
 It’s made me a green bean casserole convert.
 One bite of this casserole and I was hooked.
-You see that there plate of green bean casserole in the photo?
+You see that plate of green bean casserole in the photo?
 I pretty much devoured that helping as soon as the photo shoot was over.
 Every last crumb and bit of creamy sauce… gone.

 The green bean filling in this casserole is creamy without being overly so.
-It’s made with fresh green beans, fresh baby bella mushrooms, onion, garlic, and a homemade cream sauce.
+It’s made with fresh green beans, fresh mushrooms, onion, garlic, and a homemade cream sauce.
 No cream of anything soup.
 No mayo.

 Then there’s the topping.
 The crunchy, cheesy, whole wheat breadcrumb topping.
 Paired with the green bean and mushroom filling, it’s perfection in a bite.